SuperDuperKev/VR-Project-1/README.md

 ### Work Distribution
  - Individual project
+***

-In the JavaScript functions explained below, the following global variables (declared in the HTML head) are used for simplicity
+In the JavaScript functions explained below, the following global variables (declared in the HTML head) are used for simplicity:
 ```javascript
 var paused = false; // For sound toggle
 var new_position = new Object({x: .052, y: .032, z: -1.49}); // For spawning more cubes